julmajustus/dwl-deep-dive/README.md

 1. **Build Errors:**
    - Ensure all dependencies are installed.
-   - Check that you are using the correct compiler and build tools.
+   - If compiling fails after patching, check that you also updated your config.h.

 2. **Configuration Not Applying:**
    - Verify that you edited the correct configuration file.